 Like all of her documentary work, Baker’s dog show photographs come from a place of empathy.
 While others might have poked fun at these people and their idiosyncrasies, she embraced them.
 The book is full of what Gosling calls “visual puns” (the humans look like their dogs) and quirky details (the dogs wear bibs to minimize drool), but it seems everyone is on the joke.
 It hardly matters who won “best in show”; the real champions in Baker’s book are people who love their dogs.

-Gosling remarks too on the presence of women within the dog show realm; sporting unmistakable hairdos and loads of tweed, the women take center stage, even if men dominated the outside world.
+Gosling remarks too on the presence of women within the dog show realm; sporting unmistakable hairdos, the women take center stage, even if men dominated the outside world.
 In that sense, we can link the photographer to her subjects; she too carved out a place for herself, despite the odds.
 She battled the patriarchal status quo throughout her career, beginning in the early years, when there were opportunities for female press photographers were quite limited.
 At the Manchester dog show, Baker was “very much an outsider looking in,” as Gosling puts it, but she was also woman in a woman’s world.

 In Dog Show 1961-1978, we find a rare kind of unselfconsciousness on both sides of the camera.
 Baker’s subjects go about their business without paying her any heed at all, and in turn, the photographer relishes the freedom to explore real vulnerability and tenderness.
 In humor, she finds poignancy, and in dogs, she finds humanity.